sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ---

-## 01 — Rethinking the Embedded OR Team : from project to product
+## 01 — Rethinking the embedded OR Team as a specialized software development team

 - **Content:**
   - Title, name, affiliation, github.com/sefop.